paulohdosanjos/.dotfiles/README.md

 se cadastrar na rede linux
 dual boot arch with fedora
 make edudoam section
-learn tmux
-read orgmode guide pdf
-read telescope web page
-use a fuzy finder to navigate from the terminal check harpoon plugin for vim make a doc about my workflow
+learn tmux and make a text file resuming and showing the essencials read orgmode guide pdf and make a file with the essencials read telescope web page and make a file with the essencials use a fuzy finder to navigate from the terminal check harpoon plugin for vim and make a file with the essencials make a doc about my workflow

 ## Study to do list
-study shcheduling MINIX 3 Book learn and use orgmode read Pro Git book learn to apply patches with git and apply switchtotag patch to dwm chekc prints for potencial patches for dwm configure neovim (add lsp, snippers, preview, etc)
+study shcheduling MINIX 3 Book and make a file with the essencials learn and use orgmode read Pro Git book and make a file with the essencials learn to apply patches with git and apply switchtotag patch to dwm and make a file with the essencials chekc prints for potencial patches for dwm configure neovim (add lsp, snippers, preview, etc)